 How to Claim a Homestead Exemption in Chapter 7 Bankruptcy

-Under California’s new homestead law, more debtors will be able to walk out of bankruptcy paying the trustee nothing in what is known as a “no asset” case because the equity simply won’t cover the homestead exemption.
+Under California’s new homestead law, more debtors will be able to walk out of a Chapter 7 bankruptcy paying the trustee nothing in what is known as a “no asset” case because the equity simply won’t cover the homestead exemption.

 How to Avoid (Remove) a Judgment That Impairs Your Homestead Exemption in Bankruptcy Under 11 U.S.C.
 Section 522(f)(1)